TimLukaHorstmann/T-REX/README.md

       ollama pull granite3.2-vision # For Ollama OCR
       ```
     - Ensure the Ollama service is running.
+4. **Tesseract OCR** (Optional): if you plan to use Tesseract for OCR.
+    - Install the Tesseract binary:
+      - macOS: `brew install tesseract`
+      - Ubuntu/Debian: `sudo apt-get install tesseract-ocr`
+    - Ensure it’s discoverable: `which tesseract` and `tesseract --version`

 ### Installation & Local Setup